CarlVictorV/Voting_System_Activity/README.md

 # VotingSystemActivity

-//This file will be an overall will be creating an Automated Voting System
+//This file will be creating an Automated Voting System

 //HIGH-Level Specifications:<br>
 //-The system should have 3 types of users: Superuser(Admin basically), Officer, and Voter<br>